VDuchauffour/fastgithub/README.md

 ## Usage

-FastGitHub usually involve 3 steps to handle GitHub webhooks:
+FastGitHub usually involves 3 steps to handle GitHub webhooks:

 1. Define the recipes you want to use.
 2. Attach these recipes to a `GithubWebhookHandler`.
-3. Include a `webhook_router` to your FastAPI application.
+3. Include a `webhook_router` in your FastAPI application.

 ### Recipes

-To define a `Recipe` (or `GithubRecipe`), you just need to add a `events` property that returns a `dict` with events as keys and their methods to execute.
+To define a `Recipe` (or `GithubRecipe`), simply add `events` property that returns a `dict` with the events as keys and their methods to execute.
 Use `*` to trigger the recipe on any events.

-To use a `GithubRecipe`, a `Github` instance from [PyGithub](https://github.com/PyGithub/PyGithub) is required when instantiated the class.
+To use a `GithubRecipe`, a `Github` instance from [PyGithub](https://github.com/PyGithub/PyGithub) is required when instantiating the class.

 ```python
 from collections.abc import Callable